 On the whole, this is a decent PSU.
 As with many PSUs, this one can fall prey to some issues with failure.
 Additionally, this unit, in particular, can be a bit loud under load, so if that’s something that would bother you, it may be best to avoid it despite its modest price.

-However, if you don’t plan to push your computer to load often, you likely won’t notice this drawback.
-Do keep in mind, though, that this PSU also only has a three-year warranty, unlike most of the options of our list that have five.
-This is a bit more acceptable for a budget model, but still an important thing to consider.
+However, if you don’t plan to push your computer to load often, you likely won’t notice this downside.
+Do keep in mind, though, that this PSU also only has a three-year warranty, unlike most of the choices on our list that have five.
+This is a bit more acceptable for a budget model, but still, an important thing to consider.

 - Can be loud under load

 - Prone to manufacturing defects

 The Corsair CX 750 is the first option in our list with the possibility of being semi-modular.
 In fact, this PSU comes in both non-modular and semi-modular options.
 The difference is that the semi-modular units have an “M” after the name.
 For example, the CX 750 would then be the CX 750M.